 Often, we know we want simple but struggle to know how to get there.
 It’s not clear which parts are the essential pieces of our story to distil.
 In our busy results-driven worlds, fast and easy answers are important part of all our trades.
 But that doesn’t necessarily transpose to creative design work and brand storytelling which are a craft.

-We are extremely precise and disciplined in timings about certain project elements such as design sprints and we don’t go a day over schedule.
+At Skylark, we are extremely precise and disciplined in timings about certain project elements such as design sprints and we don’t go a day over schedule.
 By way of contrast, interpreting the heart and soul of the company or institution can run almost the entirety of a project, behind the scenes on a long slow track in parallel with the fast flowing elements.